SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/SwpTrmLib/Methods/essential/openasync.md

 ---
 title: Open
-permalink: /:path/openasync/
+permalink: /:path/openasync
 description: |
-    The Open / OpenAsync call is the first method call that actually communicates with the terminal.
+    This is the first method call that actually communicates with the terminal.
+It sends a LoginRequest which is needed before any other request.
+icon:
+    content: lock_open
+    outlined: true
+menu_order: 20
 ---
 ### Method Signatures